kcarnold/cs344/content/units/03models/qa.md

 Important concepts will come back again in lab, homework, and future readings, so don't fret over missing something.

+### Why did we learn the dot product in Lab 1?

+Because it's a core building block to neural net modeling.
+You'll see in Lab 4 and beyond how we build on it!

 ### How much math needed?

 Depends!